hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## metatags

 Fill proper data in 'head' tag of your html pages.
-At leats don't forget to specify following 'meta' tags: author, keywords, description.
+At leats don't forget to specify following meta tags: author, keywords, description.

 ## favicon